selfscrum/biz-selfscrum/content/english/blog/2021_04_06_lernexpedition.md

 This supports my main concerns - to better support concept work and to methodically strengthen project-based learning.
 It is not a complete How To manual or elaborated pedagogical concept, but a guide to experiment.
 You can use it for example to advance your own learning concept and to get to know your own learning expeditions better.
 Have fun with it!

-[Here](https://raum-fuer-natuerliches-lernen.de/content/learningexpedition-briefly-explained.pdf) the overview image again as PDF.
+[Here](https://martin-jahr.de/content/learningexpedition-briefly-explained.pdf) the overview image as PDF.